-The Directors at the date of this report are listed on page 2.
-The Directors and Secretary do not have any shareholdings in the ICAV as of December 31, 2018.
+The Directors at the date of this report and throughout the year are listed on page 2.
+The Directors and Secretary do not have any shareholdings in the ICAV as of December 31, 2019 and December 31, 2018.
 The transactions involving Directors during the year are detailed in Note 10 to the financial statements.